 - Distilled apple cider vinegar

 - Plastic wrap

 - A bowl, jar or cup,

-Cover the cup or bowl with plastic wrap, and then poke holes using fork tines, an awl, or just a pin.
+- Cover the cup or bowl with plastic wrap, and then poke holes using a toothpick.

-Good luck, and be sure to leave any tricks you’ve found useful in taming the flies in the comments below!
+Good luck, and be sure to leave any tricks you’ve found useful in getting rid of fruit flies in the comments below!

 Other Cleaning Ideas Your Might Find Helpful –